Menu Close

 Computer Programming

-Contest Coordinator: Joe Gray
+Contest Coordinator: Joe Gray, Beavercreek Marketing

 Additional Information: A contestant will have a fixed number of attempts to have their program validated before submission to judges.
 Aside from meeting requirements, a contestant’s program will be evaluated for other criteria such as completeness, correctness of output, validation of input, internal documentation, efficiency of code, and quality of work.
 The following are approved programming languages for this year’s competition: Java, C++, Visual Basic, RPG, C#, Python, and Javascript.